-Take the weight of individual tablets and check if all the tablets are lying with in the limits.
+Take the weight of individual tablets and check if all the tablets are lying within the limits.

-Select the tablets only if no more than two tablets are out of percentage limit and if no tablet differs by more than two times the percentage limit, otherwise reject the tablets.
+Select the tablets only if no more than two tablets are out of the percentage limit and if no tablet differs by more than two times the percentage limit, otherwise reject the tablets.

 Re-check the weight of tablets for further adjustment, if any.

-The equipment used is the ‘Monsanto’ type hardness tester.
-Hardness of the compressed tablets should be checked at regular interval to determine the need for pressure adjustments on the tableting machine.
+Hardness of the tablets: The equipment used is the ‘Monsanto’ type hardness tester.
+The hardness of the compressed tablets should be checked at regular intervals to determine the need for pressure adjustments on the tableting machine.

-‘Roche Friabilator’ is used for measuring the Friability.
-The instrument is designed to evaluate the ability of the tablet to withstand abrasion in packaging, handling and shipping.
+Roche Friabilator is used for measuring the Friability.
+The instrument is designed to evaluate the ability of the tablet to withstand abrasion in packaging, handling, and shipping.

 Adjust the instrument to 25 RPM before adding the tablets.